Iolani Court Plaza

 No analysis available

-I searched for leasehold language such as ground lease, lease expiry, renewal dates, or an expiration year.
-The listings instead state the property is fee simple, so there is no lease expiry year to extract.
+I searched for leasehold, ground lease, lease expiry, renewal, and expiration-year language.
+The listings instead describe the building as fee simple, so there is no lease expiry year to extract.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.